WORDS BY SOPHIE HENDERSON

-“In Japan, the word ‘Takumi’ refers to a craftsperson who is unrivaled in their particular field of expertise.
+“In Japan, the word ‘Takumi’ refers to a craftsperson who is unrivalled in their particular field of expertise.
 It is applied to artisans who have been honing their senses and level of skill over a period of at least 25 years, and it’s Grand Seiko’s main philosophy.
 Truly interesting timepieces with carefully crafted movements, they are an intriguing choice for anyone starting a watch collection.”

 For a starter watch, both the Spring Drive and Elegance Kollektion embrace the brand’s minimalist vision with attention to detail.

 Offering exceptional quality and precision, Swiss watchmaker Breitling is best known for its large chronographs like the Navitimer or Chronomat.
 With its circular slide rule on the bezel, the brand is closely associated with aviation.